Noritsu: History

-In 2015, the company relocated its headquarters from Wakayama City, the site of its original business, to Minato Ward, Tokyo.
+In 2015, the company relocated its headquarters from Wakayama City, the site of its factory and original business, to Minato Ward, Tokyo.
 There are still some former affiliates in Wakayama City, such as Noritsu Precision Headquarters, which produces photo-related equipment.
 The last one, the "Camera no Nishimoto Garage-mae Honten" (Nishitakamatsu, Wakayama City) and its attached "Nishimoto Studio" closed in June 2020.

 In June 2018, the current CEO, Mr.Ryukichi Iwakiri, took over as CEO, and after a round of M&A strategy, began restructuring the business portfolio.
 In 2018, NK Relations was merged into Noritsu Koki itself.
 In 2019, the company announced its mid-term management plan, setting its core businesses as "manufacturing" and "healthcare".
 In 2019, JMDC Group, consisting of JMDC, Doctor Net, and Uniqe Software Research, which is responsible for the healthcare business, went public.
 In 2020, Noritsu acquired Pioneer DJ parent company AlphaTheta Corporation, and in 2021 acquired PEAG, LLC, parent company of JLab.